ihhub/fheroes2/docs/INSTALL.md

 brew install fheroes2
 ```

-You will find the extraction and demo download scripts in the following path: `/opt/homebrew/Cellar/fheroes2/<version>/share/doc/fheroes2/homm2/`

 Follow the [instructions below](#macos-resources) to gather resources necessary for `fheroes2` to function as expected.

 <a name="macos-native-app"></a>